jijopu/gck-classic/pages/2006_edition/departments-and-courses/department-of-computer-science/cs_dep.md

 the course in March 2007.
 Twenty two Students are being admitted to B.Sc. course in every year.
 A separate computer science lab with 12 PC systems started in the year 2006.
-The lab is expanded by installing 15 more PC systems and an lcd projector in 2007.The department is ready to accept more students for B.Sc.
+The lab is expanded by installing 15 more PC systems and an lcd projector in 2007.
+The department is ready to accept more students for B.Sc.
 Computer Science course in future.

 Presently, Jubeesh M. K., Assistant Professor, Department of Physics, is the